jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

           We have a private community for members to log progress, post content, share victories, and receive support & feedback.
 You keep your access even after the 30 days are over.
+      - heading: Brotherhood
+        text: >-
+          Porn is a private addiction that feeds on loneliness.
+The Dick Detox combats that with a brotherhood of men leaning on one another for support and guidance.
 ---